- What chroniclers and historians have had to say:

 Ich schloß mit ihm Freundschaft, erzählte ihm von meinem Interesse an Gedichten, und er lud mich zu literarischen Versammlungen ein, die in seinem Zimmer stattfanden.
 Diese Zusammenkünfte wurden zu einem Leuchtturm in der unerbittlichen Dunkelheit und zu einer Mahnung daran, daß meine Existenz nicht bloß auf Nahrung und das Überleben von Stunde zu Stunde und Tag für Tag fokussiert sein mußte, sondern daß es daneben in der Tat noch andere Dinge gab.
 Dieser Freund von mir war dafür bestimmt, mein Leben zu retten.

-Words that Burn Within Me: Faith, Values, Survival.
+from Words that Burn Within Me: Faith, Values, Survival.
 Edited by Werner V. Cohen, Gail Rosen, William Gilcher.
 Translation by Elborg Forster.
 Washington, DC: Dryad Press, 2008, (© Werner V. Cohen) reproduced here by permission of Werner V. Cohen, pp. 62-64:

 Upstairs from the quarters in which we dwelled lived a painter, Lejzerowicz by name.
 To my seventeen-year-old romantic mind, he represented the example of a nineteenth-century artist.
 I made friends with him, told him of my interest in poetry, and he invited me to attend literary gatherings held in his room.